mikepenz/FastAdapter/README.md

 });
 ```

-For the complete tutorial and more features such as multi-select and CAB check out the [sample app](https://github.com/mikepenz/FastAdapter/tree/develop/app) or, read [blog post](http://blog.grafixartist.com/recyclerview-adapter-android-made-fast-easy/).
+For the complete tutorial and more features such as multi-select and CAB check out the [sample app](https://github.com/mikepenz/FastAdapter/tree/develop/app).

 ## Advanced Usage
 ### Proguard